 Despite the name, the journal Labour / Le Travail frequently includes articles on gender issues and broader social history themes.
 Back issues are available online from 1976 onwards.

 Social History is a Canadian journal that also includes some European and American history articles.
-An incomplete run (1990-2006) is available online.
-Note that some issues are missing.
+Issues are freely available online for 1968 and 1977-2014.

 Back issues of Dalhousie Review are available online (1921-2011).
 This journal includes many Nova Scotia-related hstory articles, especially before about the mid-1960s.